Get 80% off your plan for your first 3 months*

 Questions for the franchisor

-When you evaluate the franchisor, you can see whether the company has a sustainable business model and is committed to franchisee success.
+Evaluating the franchisor helps you determine whether the company has a sustainable business model and genuinely supports franchisee success.
 Quality franchisors welcome thorough questioning because they want informed, committed partners.

 How's the business doing?

-Business performance data reveals the franchisor's financial health and growth trajectory, which is critical as many of the 1,712 franchisors operating in Australia have a turnover of less than A$10 million.
+Business performance data reveals the franchisor's financial health and how the business is growing.
+This matters because many of the 1,712 franchisors operating in Australia have turnover of less than A$10 million.
 Request:

-• Review current financials, including sales reports, revenue figures and growth rates
+• Current financials: review sales reports, revenue figures, and growth rates

-• Assess leadership credentials, including management team backgrounds and industry experience
+• Leadership credentials: assess management team backgrounds and industry experience

 What's the outlook for new franchisees?

-If the franchisor cannot provide much data, your investment risk is higher and you need to be comfortable with uncertainty.
+If the franchisor cannot provide this data, your investment risk is higher.
+You'll need to be comfortable with greater uncertainty.

 How strong is your data?

-A franchisor may show you market research and financial projections but don't accept it at face value.
-Make sure the data is reliable by asking:
+Franchisors may present market research and financial projections, but you shouldn't accept them at face value.
+Check whether the data is reliable by asking:

-• how many customers (or stores) were involved in the study
+• Sample size: how many customers or stores were included in the study?

 What are the main teething problems?